staropera/aa-freight/README.md

 ## Operation Mode

 The operation mode defines which contracts are processed by the Alliance Freight.
 For example you can define that only contracts assigned to your alliance are processed.
-Any courier contract that are not in scope of the current operation mode will be ignored by the freight app and e.g. not show up in the contract list.
+Any courier contract that is  not in scope of the configured operation mode will be ignored by the freight app and e.g. not show up in the contract list or generate notifications.

 The following operation modes are available: